Kali Hardig, 12, is in critical condition at Arkansas Children's Hospital

 Hardig’s mother took her to the hospital nine days ago.
 Hardig had a fever and a headache, but something else didn’t seem right.
 Doctors checked her spinal fluid, and that’s where they found a microscopic amoeba called Naegleria fowleri.

 The amoeba enters the body through the nose and travels to the brain.
-It's usually found in people who have been swimming in warm, fresh water.
 You cannot be infected with the organism by drinking contaminated water, the CDC says.

-"This infection is one of the most severe infections that we know of," Dr. Dirk Haselow of the Arkansas Department of Health told CNN affiliate WMC.
-"Ninety-nine percent of people who get it die."
+“This infection is one of the most severe infections that we know of,” Dr. Dirk Haselow of the Arkansas Department of Health told CNN affiliate WMC-TV about Kali’s case.
+“Ninety-nine percent of people who get it die.”

-Dr. Sanjiv Pasala, one of Hardig's attending physicians, says they immediately started treating Hardig with an anti-fungal medicine, antibiotics and a new experimental anti-amoeba drug doctors got directly from the CDC.
-They have also reduced the girl's temperature to 93 degrees.
-Doctors have used that technique in some brain injury cases as a way to preserve undamaged brain tissue.
+Dr. Sanjiv Pasala, one of Kali’s attending physicians, said they immediately started treating her with an anti-fungal medicine, antibiotics and a new experimental anti-amoeba drug doctors got directly from the CDC.
+They also reduced the girl’s body temperature to 93 degrees.
+Doctors have used that technique in some brain injury cases to preserve undamaged brain tissue.

-Pasala said that while other cases have not met with such favorable results, what may have made a real difference is that the girl's mother got her to the hospital so quickly.
+Pasala said that while other cases have not met with such favorable results, what may have made a real difference is that Kali’s mother got her to the hospital so quickly.

-Willow Springs Water Park in Little Rock is the most likely source of Hardig's infection, according to a news release from the Arkansas Department of Health.
-Another case of the same parasite, also called primary amoebic meningoencephalitis, was reported in 2010 and was possibly linked to Willow Springs.
+Willow Springs Water Park in Little Rock is the most likely source of Kali’s infection, according to a news release from the Arkansas Department of Health.
+Another case of the same infection, also called primary amoebic meningoencephalitis, was reported in 2010 and was possibly linked to Willow Springs.

 The first symptoms of primary amoebic meningoencephalitis appear one to seven days after infection, including headache, fever, nausea, vomiting and a stiff neck, according to the CDC.